-The Company provides a noncontributory defined benefit retirement plan to eligible employees, including named executive officers, under the Retirement Plan for Employees of Cass Information Systems, Inc. Effective December 31, 2016 this plan was closed to all new participants, including those named executive officers hired in 2018.
+The Company provides a noncontributory defined benefit retirement plan to eligible employees, including named executive officers, under the Retirement Plan for Employees of Cass Information Systems, Inc. Effective December 31, 2016 this plan was closed to all new participants, including any named executive officers hired following that date.
+Effective February 28, 2021, the Company froze all future benefit accruals associated with this plan.

 Upon retirement, participants in this tax qualified defined benefit plan will begin to receive monthly payments equal to 1/12 of the sum of: (i) 0.9% of final average earnings multiplied by the number of years of service, plus (ii) 0.5% of final average earnings in excess of covered compensation multiplied by years of service.

-Final average earnings is defined as the average annual total compensation for the five consecutive years of highest earnings during the last 10 years of employment.
+Final average earnings are defined as the average annual total compensation for the five consecutive years of highest earnings during the last 10 years of employment.
 Covered compensation is defined as the average of the maximum social security taxable wage bases in effect for each calendar year during the 35-year period, ending with the year in which retirement age is attained under the Social Security Act.
-Earnings covered by the plan equal W-2 earnings, excluding stock based compensation and other excludable fringe benefits and including any amounts deferred under the Company's 401(k) plan and Section 125 plan, up to the maximum IRS limit of \$275,000 in 2018.
+Earnings covered by the plan equal W-2 earnings, excluding stock-based compensation and other excludable fringe benefits and including any amounts deferred under the Company's 401(k) plan and Section 125 plan, up to the maximum IRS limit of \$285,000 in 2020.
 Service for benefit accrual purposes is the period beginning on the date of participation in the plan and ending on the severance date.